 - Not cooperating with adult supervision.

-- Visiting or having visitors of the opposite sex on the residence hall.
+- Visiting or having visitors of the opposite birth gender on the residence hall.

 - Fighting, including hitting or pushing another person, either as an aggressor or in response to the aggressive or irritating actions of another.